Manuscripts

 Monastery Libraries

-Before the secularization, some monastic libraries in the Bishopric of Bamberg were listed in manuscript catalogues, which are now in the State Library and Archive of the Archdiocese of Bamberg and provide insights into the former organisation of the collections.
+Before the secularization, some monastic libraries in the Bishopric of Bamberg were listed in manuscript catalogs, which are now in the State Library and Archive of the Archdiocese of Bamberg and provide insights into the former organisation of the collections.
 After the libraries were merged in the early 19th century, the manuscripts were organised according to subject areas.
 In order to distinguish their shelfmark from those of printed books, the shelfmarks of manuscripts begin with “Msc.”
 (Manuscriptum).

 Bambergensia